Metta Meditation:

 In this video from the Lion’s Roar online learning course “How to Cultivate a Loving Heart: The Buddhist Practice of Metta,” Joanna Hardy shares a metta practice directed at yourself.
 You can use this video on its own, or as a starting point to start working with metta meditation.

-There’s a true wealth of meditation teachings on LionsRoar.com, but here are some particularly great next reads for new meditators.
+There’s a true wealth of loving-kindness teachings on lionsroar.com.
+Below are are some particularly great resources for those new to the practice.

 Loving-Kindness: May All Beings Be Happy